 The department consists of an acute paediatric unit, community paediatrics and a level 2 neonatal intensive care unit.

-Acute admissions are seen on the 9 bedded Acorn Assessment Unit which also acts as a short stay ward.
-Oak ward is a 23 bedded area for acute admissions and elective medical (including oncological) and surgical cases.
+Acute admissions are seen in our new Paediatric Assessment Unit.
+We have 2 children’s wards: Acorn ward consisting of 9 individual cublicles mainly for short stay admissions and very young children; and Oak ward, a 23 bedded area for acute admissions and elective medical (including oncological) and surgical cases.
 There is a two bedded Paediatric HDU for patients requiring higher level care.
-This is supported by the regional PICU retrieval service (Watch).
+This is supported by the regional PICU retrieval service (WATch).
 There is a separate nurse led area (Woodlands Unit) where patients requiring investigations are managed.
 Safeguarding is the responsibility of all and is a significant part of the acute paediatric service.

 The level 2 Neonatal Intensive Care Unit cares for newborns from 27 week gestation with 4 intensive care, 4 high dependency and 10 low dependency cots.
 It is supported by the regional neonatal retrieval team (NEST).
 The maternity unit provides care for over 3200 deliveries per year.